 • you want a separate investigation thread;

-• you want another Codex configuration for the same project root.
+• you want another Codex conversation for the same project root.

 Use an issue workspace instead when you need a branch/fork, isolated worktree, or PR workflow.